 Some in the industry believe that the functionality of the iPad will contribute to making online gaming easier for most people.
 The iPad is said to do the same things that laptops and smart phones do, but better.
 It can be used for sharing pictures, getting and sending email, reading eBooks, and watching videos.
 It can also be used to browse the web and that’s the part that got the attention of the online gaming industry experts.

 Right now, people who play at online casinos must do so from their laptop or their computer.
 Some might play from mobile phones as well.
 But full portability has never been truly viable.
 But now, some believe that the iPad will allow people to play from their portable pads as long as they have Wi-Fi or 3G coverage.
-This will be especially helpful when playing at online casinos that use normal web browsers and not software that is downloaded.
+This will be especially helpful when playing at that use normal web browsers and not software that is downloaded.

 Since most experts believe that the iPad will be as revolutionary at the iPod, iTouch and iPhone, it stands to reason that the iPad might also become a revolutionary product that could inspire development of games specifically for the multi-touch screen technology, which is what the iPad is based upon.

 PokerStars is offering U.S. players a chance to fly to Las Vegas, play in a major tournament and meet PokerStars pro Joe Cada.